EMPOWERING THE GUIDING FORCES OF CHILDREN AND YOUTH

 Parents in urban-poor and rural communities face a number of socio-economic challenges in supporting the upbringing of their children.
 A majority of them are either illiterate or lack adequate educational background to support their children’s academic, social and emotional needs.
 On the other hand, government school teachers, who are equally important stakeholders in the child’s development, lack the support system and resources to make classroom sessions effective and exciting for children.
 As a result, the learning and development levels of underserved children are compromised.

 At Makkala Jagriti, we work extensively with urban-poor and rural parents through regular parents’ meetings held at schools, Anganwadis and communities.
 We also conduct both one-day and residential workshops.
 Our signature 2-day Residential Experiential Learning Workshops have been running successfully for over 17 years now and continue to be very popular and effective in nurturing positive parent-child relationships.

 As for the Teachers, Anganwadi Workers and Helpers, we facilitate their capacity building through Workshops and Mentoring sessions, focusing on self-development, as well as, their critical role as caregivers in a child’s life.
-We also conduct Training sessions to share teaching resources that can make classroom delivery more effective and engaging.
+We also conduct training sessions to share teaching resources, both in person and through online learning, that can make classroom delivery more effective and engaging.

 Relevant and consistent

 We conduct parents’ meetings regularly to understand and respond to their concerns.
 Our facilitators also visit parents and engage with the communities in which they live, to bring about a positive change in their attitudes towards holistic development of children.